EUCAIM/upv-node-workstation-images/README.md

 For that usage examples take into account that...
  - Although you can put generic examples with `docker run`, you should put (additionally or instead) examples with `jobman submit`.
  - In the arguments where the user set the path for **image inputs** you should use the path of datasets (`/home/chaimeleon/datasets/`).
-   This directory is read-only and accessible using the same path to both the Desktop instance (from where the user launch via jobman) and the launched job itself.
+   This directory is read-only and accessible using the same path in both the Desktop environment (from where the user launch jobs via jobman) and in the launched job environment.
    In this directory there is a subdirectory for every dataset that the user selected for working.
    And in every dataset there is an index file that should be used for walking through the contents of the dataset.
-   Our recommendation for your algorithm is that simply accept as an argument the path of dataset (`/home/chaimeleon/datasets/<dataset-id>`) and use the `index.json` file that will always be in that directory, with that name, the schema is [here](https://github.com/chaimeleon-eu/dataset-service/blob/main/index.schema.json) and [HERE](https://github.com/chaimeleon-eu/workstation-images/tree/main/ubuntu_python/application-examples) you can find some simple and useful examples which read this file.
+   Our recommendation for your algorithm is that simply accept as an argument the path of dataset (`/home/chaimeleon/datasets/<dataset-id>`) and use the `index.json` file that will always be in that directory, with that name, the schema is [here](https://github.com/chaimeleon-eu/dataset-service/blob/main/index.schema.json), and [HERE](https://github.com/chaimeleon-eu/workstation-images/tree/main/ubuntu_python/application-examples) you can find some simple and useful examples which read this file.
  - In the arguments of type **result paths**, you should use the path of persistent home (`/home/chaimeleon/persistent-home/`).
-   This directory is accessible using the same path to both the Desktop instance (from where the user launch via jobman) and the launched job itself.
-All the results that are not in the persistent directory will be lost at the end of job.
+   This directory is also accessible using the same path in both the Desktop environment and the launched job environment.
+All the results that are not in the persistent directory will be lost at the end of the job.

 ### User guide
 Before being a developer you should be a user in order to understand what is the expected behaviour of any application in the platform.